evmos/evmos/docs/validators/upgrades/overview.md

 2. Download new release binary manually
 3. Restart node

-## Automatic Manual Upgrades
+## Automatic or Manual Upgrades

 With every new software release, we strongly recommend full nodes and validator operators to perform a software upgrade.

-You can upgrade your node by:
+You can upgrade your node by either:

-- [automatically](./automated) bumping the software version and restart the node once the upgrade occurs, and
+- [automatically](./automated) bumping the software version and restart the node once the upgrade occurs, or
 - download the new binary and perform a [manual upgrade](manual)

+Follow the links in the options above to learn how to upgrade your node according to your preferred option.